Morgan leads Stonehill against Notre Dame after 25-point outing - WTOP News

 South Bend, Indiana; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Stonehill plays Notre Dame after Josh Morgan scored 25 points in Stonehill’s 81-62 win over the Framingham State Rams.
+BOTTOM LINE: Stonehill takes on Notre Dame after Josh Morgan scored 25 points in Stonehill’s 81-62 win against the Framingham State Rams.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.